ontologyportal/sigmakee/README.md

   gunzip openjdk-23_linux-x64_bin.tar.gz
 ```

 Copy the download link into this command.
-Then you need two commands to install
+Then you need two commands to install\
-the new Java (check that the paths conform to the java version you downloaded) -
+the new Java (check that the paths conform to the java version you downloaded)

 ```sh
 sudo update-alternatives --install "/usr/bin/java" "java" "/home/theuser/Programs/jdk-23/bin/java" 1